Introduction: Make an Electric Motor Run Again

 When I assembled the motor and put power to it, the shaft turned about 1/8 of a turn, froze, and growled.
 I checked for shorts and opens, but the coils are fine.
 I am always suspicious of older capacitors, and this one is 61 years old.
 I did several tests of the capacitor.
 It passed every one of them.
 I was still absolutely certain the capacitor is faulty.

 I slept on the problem.
 I realized I made an assumption the centrifugal switch is working.
 I had oiled the weights so they move freely.
 I cleaned so the spool slides freely.
 When I connected an Ohmmeter to the wires that go to both sides of the stationary part of the centrifugal switch, the contact points did not provide an electrical pathway, even though I had cleaned and polished them with fine sandpaper.
 I inserted a screwdriver at an angle from the front of the fully assembled motor.
 I was able to nudge the contact plate a little with the screwdriver.
 Suddenly my Ohmmeter indicated a good path for electricity.
 I had seen a couple of wear spots on the contact plate where the spool rubs on it.
 I made a washer to act as a spacer between the contact plate and the spool.
-Now my motor purrs like a contented kitten.
+My motor purrs like a contented kitten.
+But, the washer could move to put pressure on the centrifugal switch contacts and engage the starting winding while the motor is running.
+That could cause the starting winding to burn out.
+I checked my book and another option is to add a spacer between the motor frame and the stationary part of the centrifugal switch.
+I finally did that, using a common washer for each mounting screw, and I removed the washer I had made.

 After 61 years the rubber covered cord has several cracks.
 I bought new cord.
 The old cord was two wire.
 I bought three wire and will connect the ground wire to the motor frame to bring it up to present day standards..